Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Birds are more actively feeding at certain times of the day than other times!

-I did my own analysis of freely available citizen science data and came up with the answer below:
+I did my analysis of freely available citizen science data and came up with the answer below:

 Birds feed at all times of the day.
 Birds feed the most in the late mornings at around 10 AM and much lesser during evening time and night time.
 The time of day birds feed depends on the seasons, the weather, and whether the bird is diurnal or nocturnal.